implex-code-repo/implex-site/_posts/blog/2021-04-25-tips-for-outsourcing-mvp-development-part.md

 ---
 layout: post
 title: "Tips for Outsourcing MVP Development.
-Part I"
+Part I - Preparation"
-headingTitle: "Tips for Outsourcing MVP Development.
-Part I"
+headingTitle: "4 Main Steps to Prepare for Successful MVP Development Outsourcing"
 description: "Project preparation, documentation and right tech stack — based on our case study of building an MVP in 3.5 months for the U.S. automotive startup"
 ogDescription: "Project preparation, documentation and right tech stack — based on our case study of building an MVP in 3.5 months for the U.S. automotive startup"
 image: "/assets/img/articles/tips-1.jpg"